ariadnext/IDCHECK.IO_SDK-example-iOS/README.md

 To get this sample running, please follow the instructions :

- 1. Ask our [Customer Success Managers](mailto:csm@ariadnext.com) for credentials to access the *ARIADNEXT* external repository in order to retrieve the **IDCheck.io Mobile SDK** library and integrate it to the project.
+ 1. Ask our [Customer Success Managers](mailto:csm@idnow.com) for credentials to access the *IDnow* external repository in order to retrieve the **IDCheck.io Mobile SDK** library and integrate it to the project.

  2. To be able to fetch IDCheckIOSDK, you need to have a .netrc file with your credentials given by our team to let Cocoapods authenticate through our Nexus repository.
 Just create a .netrc file in the root directory of your user and add the following lines :